Quick Facts About Educational Leadership in North Carolina

 - If you’re an experienced administrator with 7+ years of experience, you may prefer the networking & high-level thinking involved in an executive-style doctorate—we have an entire guide & directory devoted to Executive Ed.D.
 Programs.
 A number of these programs are offered online or in a low-residency format.

-We researched each Ed.D. in Educational Leadership in our program directory to find you the cheapest doctorates in the state.
-When we ran the numbers, we discovered that UNC System universities offer the best bang for your buck.
-Whether you’re looking for a CPED member, a rural College of Education, or an HBCU school, you’ll find what you need.
+We researched each Ed.D. in Educational Leadership in our program directory to find you the cheapest doctorates of education in North Carolina.
+When we ran the numbers, we discovered that UNC System universities offer the best value.
 Here are a few more insights from this year’s list:

-- North Carolina is a Fabulous State for Doctoral Students: In-state residents can take advantage of some of the cheapest prices in the country for an education doctorate.
-Almost all of the public universities in North Carolina offer Ed.D. programs that are under $40,000.
-Even UNC Chapel Hill—generally regarded as one of the best public schools in the country—isn’t charging much more.
-You’ll be spoiled for choice.
+- North Carolina is a Low-Cost State for Ed.D.
+Students: In-state residents can take advantage of some of the cheapest prices in the country for an education doctorate.
+Most public universities in North Carolina offer Ed.D. programs that are under $40,000.

 - Hybrid is a Big Trend: Many North Carolina universities have yet to fully commit to 100% online learning.
-Instead, you’re going to find a lot of affordable programs in our rankings that include campus visits.
-These are often scheduled on the weekends or in the evenings.
+Instead, you’re going to find a lot of affordable Ed.D. programs that include campus visits.
+These visits are often scheduled on the weekends or in the evenings.
 That means you’ll need to budget for commuting costs.

-- Minimum Program Costs Are Estimates: At public universities, the price will fluctuate depending on how many credits you take per semester and how many courses you complete in the summer.
-We calculated the total cost based on the program’s recommended plan of study and then took the average for the “per semester” price.
+- Minimum Program Costs Are Estimates: If a program didn’t have a per credit rate, we calculated the total cost based on the program’s recommended plan of study and then took the average for the “per semester” price.
 However, it’s always best to ask the Ed.D. program coordinator for a sample budget that includes all expenses, including one-off fees.
 Remember, too, that tuition rates at public schools almost always increase every year.
 The longer you take to finish, the more expensive it could be.

-- Admission Requirements Will Vary: In some cases, schools may expect you to have 3-5 years of professional work experience.
+- Admission Requirements Will Vary: In some cases, North Carolina universities may expect you to have 3-5 years of professional work experience.
 In other cases, schools may want to see evidence of licensure.
 For instance, anyone applying to a superintendency Ed.D. program will usually need to have a North Carolina Principal’s License (or be eligible to receive one).
-We’ve provided links to admission requirements so you can do a quick check of your eligibility!

 Note: Minimum program costs in our rankings are based on tuition charts for North Carolina residents; out-of-state tuition rates at public universities could be much higher.